EncisoAlva/Region-Priors/README.md

 3. Download the file `process_(...).m` and move it to `~/.brainstorm/process`

-Notice that other algorithms are included in the `Brainstorm' folder.
+Notice that other algorithms are included in the `Brainstorm` folder.
 They were implemented to compare against the proposed method.

 Now, to **use** the algorithm, you need data pre-processed to perform a Source Reconstruction.
 This requires that the database contains the subject's anatomy data, sensor data, and electrode positions.